 But for the occasional paved road through this 5,100 acre swath of temperate rainforest, you may have a hard time remembering you’re within Portland’s city limits.
 Four miles of well-maintained trails crisscross the park.
-Stop by the park’s other reminder of civilization, the Pittock Mansion, built in 1914.
+Tour the Pittock Mansion, the park’s other reminder of civilization built in 1914.
 The grounds are free, have outstanding views, and make a nice place for a picnic—especially at sunset.

 Among its many nicknames, Portland is known as “The Rose City.”
 Roses once lined the streets of downtown, and while that’s largely a thing of the past, visitors can still view a fantastic collection of hybrids at the International Rose Test Garden.
 Opened in 1917, the garden is 4.5 acres of rose bushes and walking paths.
 The blooms start around mid-May to late June and can flower until mid-October.
 A less crowded alternative is the nearby 5.5 acre Japanese Garden, which is actually made up of five separate gardens and boasts views of Mount Hood, Portland’s neighboring volcano.

 Portland Aerial Tram

 A cheap way to take in the skyline and surrounding mountains is to ride the Portland aerial tram for just $4 round trip.
 The gondola-style tram is primarily used by commuters traveling between downtown’s South Waterfront and Oregon Health & Science University, but tourists should take advantage, too.
 On a clear day, you can see nearby volcanoes Mount Hood, Mount St. Helens, and Mount Adams.
 At night, the lights of downtown sparkle below.